NachoCP/AskPDF/article/article.md

 Everything is described in this [github repository](https://github.com/NachoCP/AskPDF).
 There is also a docker file there if you want to test the full application.
 I have used the following libraries:

-- **Langchain**  It is a framework for orchestrating the Large Language Models (LLMs).
+- **[Langchain](https://python.langchain.com/v0.2/docs/introduction/)**  It is a framework for developing application using Large Language Models (LLMs).
 It gives the right instruments and approaches to control and coordinate LLMs should they be applied.
 - **PyPDF** Used for loading and processing PDF documents.
 While PyMuPDF is known for its speed, I have faced several compatibility issues when setting up the Docker environment.
 - **FAISS** stands for Facebook AI Similarity Search and is a library used for fast similarity search and clustering of dense vectors.
 FAISS is also good for fast nearest neighbor search, so its use is perfect when dealing with vector embeddings, as in the case of document chunks.
+I have decided to use this instead of a vector database for simplicity.
 - **Streamlit** Employed for building the user interface of the application.
 Streamlit allows for the rapid development of interactive web applications, making it an excellent choice for creating a seamless user experience.

 ### Data Indexing